knoxmcken/corebank/docs/features.md

 10. Customer support: Provide a means for users to contact customer support through in-app messaging, phone, or email.

-As you gain experience and your application evolves, you can consider adding more advanced features such as budgeting tools, investment options, or integration with third-party financial services.
+More advanced features such as budgeting tools, investment options, or integration with third-party financial services will be added in later versions.